TechBlueprints/dbus-smartshunt-to-bms/README.md

 2. **Adds BMS-specific paths** - `/Info/MaxChargeVoltage`, `/Info/MaxChargeCurrent`, `/Info/MaxDischargeCurrent`
 3. **Adds charge control** - `/Io/AllowToCharge`, `/Io/AllowToDischarge` based on alarms and temperature
 4. **Appears as BMS** - ProductId 0xBA77 so Venus OS treats it as a battery with BMS
+5. **Dynamic CVL (optional)** - Automatically discovers charge settings from MPPTs/Orion XS and dynamically adjusts CVL based on charge phase (bulk/absorption/float)

+### Dynamic Charge Control (Advanced Feature)

+**⚠️ HIGHLY EXPERIMENTAL - This feature is completely untested and may behave unpredictably ⚠️**

+The service automatically discovers all charging devices on your system (MPPTs, Orion XS, SmartChargers) and reads their charge algorithm settings:

+- **Absorption Voltage** - Bulk charging target
+- **Float Voltage** - Maintenance charging voltage
+- **Tail Current** - When to transition from absorption to float
+- **Re-bulk Offset** - When to restart bulk charging from float

+Using these parameters, the virtual BMS implements a charge phase controller that mimics the behavior of a real BMS:

+- **Bulk Phase**: Publishes absorption voltage as CVL, allowing maximum charge current
+- **Absorption Phase**: Maintains absorption voltage, monitors tail current
+- **Float Phase**: Lowers CVL to float voltage for maintenance
+- **Re-bulk**: Returns to bulk if voltage drops below re-bulk threshold

+This creates a sophisticated charge control system that protects your batteries while maximizing charge efficiency.

+**Note**: Dynamic CVL requires at least one MPPT or Orion XS on your system with readable charge settings.
+If no charge sources are found, the service falls back to static CVL from your config.

 ## Installation

+### ⚠️ WARNING: EXPERIMENTAL SOFTWARE ⚠️

+**DO NOT INSTALL THIS ON A PRODUCTION SYSTEM.**

+This software is completely untested and may cause serious damage to your batteries and equipment.
+Install only on a test system where battery damage is acceptable.

+**YOU HAVE BEEN WARNED.**

+---

 ### Prerequisites